SSoTme/ssotme-ms-airtable-ionic-sassymq-seed/README.md

 2. Copy API Key from Acount Page

+6. Make sure you have the latest SSoT.me CLI tools installed.

 3. Configure [Airtable.com](https://Airtable.com) API Key in the SSoT.me CLI.
    - This key is passed along with any requests sent to the airtable account tools.
    - At a command line, type `>ssotme -setAccountAPIKey airtable=YOUR_AIRTABLE_API_KEY`

 4. Find an Airtable Template above to start with